 Once we had the PAX organizer where we wanted it, Matt marked the baseboard on both sides so he knew where to cut.
 He used a knife to loosen up the boards and then used a hand saw to cut the baseboard and removed it from the wall.
 Then we were able to fit the shelving in seamlessly.
 At this point, Matt secured it to the wall with the anchors that IKEA provided.

-The next step to building out this custom closet organizer was to build the shelves on either side of the Pax piece.
-Matt ran to The Home Depot and purchased a couple of pre-fabricated shelves that were the depth that we wanted and then he cut them to the fit the space.
+The next step to building out this kids closet organizer was to build the shelves on either side of the Pax piece.
+Matt ran to The Home Depot and purchased a couple of pre-fabricated shelves that were the depth that we wanted and then he cut them to fit the space.
 We started with the shelf on the top, it was the trickiest because we wanted the entire thing to look like one unit.
 In order to do that, the top shelves on either side of the IKEA piece needed to be level with the top of the IKEA shelf.

 To finish, Matt filled all the holes and caulked all of the joints so we could prep for paint.